 Train: Some bus companies pick up from Blacktown, Seven Hills, Parramatta, Epping and Pennant Hills train stations.

 Car: Parents/carers may drive their children to and from the College.
 There are ‘Kiss and Drop’ zones in the Primary School carpark and in Morris Grove.

 Does the College offer financial help?

 Yes.
-The College offers scholarships to families based on financial need.
-It is not a scholarship based on academic, music or sporting ability.
-Follow this link for more details – Scholarships.
+The College offers Financial Assistance Program to families based on financial need.
+It is not based on academic, music or sporting ability.
+Following this link for more details – Financial Assistance

 Does the College offer a discount for more than one child at the College?